Joan Marsh: Personal life

 During the filming of Charlie Chan on Broadway, Marsh met writer Charles Belden, who had co-written the film's screenplay.
 They married on December 2, 1938, in Beverly Hills, California.
-Their marriage ended in divorce in 1943—first in Los Angeles, California, on August 26, 1943, followed by a second divorce October 23, 1943, "so she won't have to wait a year before remarrying."
+Their marriage ended in divorce in 1943—first in Los Angeles, California, on August 26, 1943, followed by a second divorce on October 23, 1943, "so she won't have to wait a year before remarrying."

-In 1943, Marsh married Army Captain John D. W. Morrill in Santa Monica, California.
+In 1943, Marsh married U. S. Army captain John D. W. Morrill in Santa Monica, California.

 Later years and death

 Marsh later managed a stationery shop.
 She died at age 86 in Ojai, California on August 10, 2000.